svenhjol/Charm/docs/vanillachanges/smithing.md

 ### Anvil Improvements
 ![Anvil Improvements](https://raw.githubusercontent.com/svenhjol/Charm-Assets/master/web/charm-features/nope.png)
 Removes minimum and maximum XP costs on the anvil.
-No more "Too Expensive".
+No more "Too Expensive."

 Anvils are also 50% less likely to become damaged after each use.